Current Cases

 Overview

-This class action, which was first filed in December 2014 in California federal court, alleges that the Ultimate Fighting Championship (UFC) has unlawfully monopolized the markets for promoting live professional mixed martial arts (MMA) bouts and for purchasing the services of elite professional MMA fighters.
-Furthermore, plaintiffs claim that UFC continues to engage in an anticompetitive scheme to suppress compensation for these elite fighters by unlawfully eliminating competition from rival MMA promoters and maintaining and unlawfully enhancing its monopsony power in the market for MMA fighter services.
+Fighters in both cases claim that UFC engaged in an anticompetitive scheme to suppress compensation for these elite fighters for years by unlawfully eliminating competition from rival MMA promoters and by maintaining and unlawfully enhancing its monopsony power in the market for MMA fighter services.

-Specifically, the plaintiffs allege that, among other things, the UFC’s alleged anti-competitive acts from at least 2010 to the present, have made (and maintained) the UFC as the only option for MMA fighters who want to earn a viable living in the profession.
-The plaintiffs further allege that, as a result of its anti-competitive conduct, the UFC receives approximately 90% of all revenue generated by MMA events in the US, while paying UFC fighters a fraction of what they would earn in a competitive marketplace.
+Specifically, the fighters allege that, among other things, UFC’s alleged anti-competitive acts from at least 2010 to the present, have made (and maintained) UFC as the only option for MMA fighters who want to earn a viable living in the profession.
+The fighters further allege that, as a result of its anti-competitive conduct, UFC receives more than 80% of all revenue generated by MMA events in the US, while paying UFC fighters a fraction of what they would earn in a competitive marketplace.

-Cohen Milstein is Co-Lead Class Counsel in this antitrust wage-suppression class action.
+Cohen Milstein was court-appointed Co-Lead Class Counsel in both of these antitrust wage-suppression class actions.

 Important Dates & Rulings

-- On October 22, 2024, the Honorable Richard F. Boulware, II for the United States District Court for the District of Nevada granted preliminary approval of a historic $375 million settlement to MMA fighters in the Le, et al. v.
-Zuffa, et al. class action.
+• On February 6, 2025, the Honorable Richard F. Boulware, II for the United States District Court for the District of Nevada granted final approval of a historic $375 million against the UFC.
+Citing his wanting to see “life changing” money for the fighters on July 31, 2024, the final settlement goes exclusively to MMA fighters in the Le, et al. v.
+Zuffa (dba UFC), et al. class action.
 The Johnson, et al. v.
-UFC class action continues.
+Zuffa (dba UFC), et al. class action continues.

 On July 22, 2021, Bloomberg aired an investigative report on the matter.